Skip to content

 Tax treatment?

 Property crowdfunding interest: taxed as income.
 P2P lending: similar (1,000 personal savings allowance applies).
 Equity crowdfunding: SEIS/EIS tax relief possible (50%/30% income tax relief in).
 Capital gains exempt under SEIS/EIS if held 3+ years.
-Always check tax wrapper options - Innovative Finance tax-advantaged savings account covers some crowdfunding.
+Always check tax wrapper options - Innovative Finance tax-advantaged account covers some crowdfunding.

 Related Calculators